betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

 Much of the early software in the field was developed in an academic setting where little or no software engineering practices were used.
 To be fair, the wealth of software engineering practices in vogue today were not taught (or even developed) at the time of these early programs.
-In addition, molecular scientists generally had no formal training in the computer sciences, including use of languages and data structures.
-Even today, graduate degrees in the molecular sciences generally require a minimum number of computer science courses, and adding additional courses is often discouraged in lieu of more time spent on research.
+In addition, there was generally no formal training of molecular scientists in the computer sciences including use of languages and data structures.
+Even today, graduate degrees in the molecular sciences generally require a minimum number of courses, and adding additional courses is often discouraged in lieu of more time spent on research.
 Undergraduate curricula in the molecular sciences already include a significant amount of coursework, and adding additional requirements can be difficult,